-In light of the nation's opioid epidemic, the continued rise of the rural opioid overdose death rate,42 and having examined the issue previously, the Committee urges ongoing conversations and efforts to take into consideration the role toxics stress and trauma experienced early in childhood have on later opioidrelated outcomes.
-Although there is limited research on the scope of the issue, results from several studies do suggest that exposure to certain adverse experiences (e.g., child abuse and neglect) is linked to an increased likelihood of misusing opioids in adulthood.
-43,44 Moreover, in its 2017 policy brief, the Campaign for Trauma-Informed Policy and Practice acknowledges that in order to effectively combat the opioid epidemic, strategies "must recognize the role that trauma and ACEs play in addiction" as "few strategy discussions," to date, have done so.45 ability to provide and meet basic needs.
-Moreover, the experience of growing up poor disrupts vital brain regions that result in difficulties with emotion regulation, executive function capacities (e.g., working memory, inhibitory control), and learning.53 Poverty is also associated with elevated psychological parental distress, maternal depression, insecure attachment between child and parent/caregiver, and "chaotic" home and community conditions (e.g., violence).54 Furthermore, poverty and low income levels contribute to a greater likelihood of health burdens.
-For instance, data from CDC demonstrates chronic disease differences are amplified and more pronounced in rural impoverished communities, compared with median and more affluent areas.52
+In light of the nation's opioid epidemic, the continued rise of the rural opioid overdose death rate,49 and having examined the issue previously, the Committee urges ongoing conversations and efforts to take into consideration the role toxics stress and trauma experienced early in childhood have on later opioid-related outcomes.
+Although there is limited research on the scope of the issue, results from several studies do suggest that exposure to certain adverse experiences (e.g., child abuse and neglect) is linked to an increased likelihood of misusing opioids in adulthood. ^{50, 51} Moreover, in its 2017 policy brief, the Campaign for Trauma-Informed Policy and Practice (CTIPP) acknowledges that in order to effectively combat the opioid epidemic, strategies "must recognize the role that trauma and ACEs play in addiction" as "few strategy discussions," to date, have done so.52